jg1011/UOB-Thesis/README.md

 ### Campos 2023
 SUPER IMPORTANT PAPER!!!
 Campos employs my, admittedly napkin level, approach to bounding sphere packing densities in high dimensional space with random geometric graphs.
-The first 3 steps in the methodology (of the proof of thm 1.1) were quite literally exactly what I had in mind.
+The first 3 steps in the methodology (of the proof of thm 1.1) were what I had in mind.
 The advent of theorem 1.3 to bound the large independent set was creative, and I believe this proof, while being left temporarily, is of independent interest.

 - Understand sharpness argument for theorem 1.3, seen in the 2nd paragraph page 4.